FigureTechnologies/marketpalace-securitization-contract/crates/contract-controller/README.md

 The contracts list cannot be empty.
 Additionally, this message must be ran by the admin, and the contract cannot be in the `migrating` state.

 ##### Request Parameters
-- `contracts`: A list containing the addresses of the contracts to start managing.
+- `contracts`: A list containing the contracts to add.
+Every contract object has an address and uuid.
+  - `address`: The address of the contract to add.
+  - `uuid`: A unique identifier for the securitization.

 ##### Emitted Attributes
 - `action`: The action that was executed.
 The value of this will always be `add_contracts`.